Paradise Elementary Parent Involvement Policy

 School-Parent Compact

 Paradise Elementary will consult with the advisory committee/site-base decision making team to annually develop, review, and revise the school-parent compact.
 The compact will identify the responsibilities of the staff to provide high-level curriculum and instruction, and the expectations of the parents to provide support in their children's learning.
 The compact will address the best ways to maintain positive, timely communication between school and home.
-The compacts will be available to all parents and families in the student handbook, on the school website, and it will be discussed at parent-teacher conferences in the elementary schools.
+The compacts will be available to all parents and families in the student handbook, on the school website, and it may be discussed at parent-teacher conferences in the elementary schools.

 Evaluation